Tech-at-DU/ACS-1710-Web-Architecture/Assignments/04-Databases.md

 In your Jinja template you can access the id of a plant with the key `_id`.

+The template creates a listing for each plant in the database.
+Each listing is in the form of a card that includes:

+- An image wrapped in an anchor (link) tag.
+- Div with an anchor that shows the name of the plant.

+You need to include the `_id` of each plant at the end of the url in the anchor tags (there are two of these).

+The name of the plant should be inserted into into the second anchor tag.

+The `img` tag needs to have the photo_url in it's `src` attribute.

+The starter code shows a few plants to mock up what the page should look like.
+Delete all but one of these and use that one as the starting place for your template.

 ### Plants Detail

 Usually if a website lists many objects, you'll want to have a way to "zoom in" on a single object and see all of its relevant details.